About Oregon Extended

 Content Items –– The Content Items represent the critical grade-level content of the assessment and are represented by items that test a student's knowledge and skill surrounding grade level content standards.
 These items are scored on a scale of accuracy.

-C & I –– Curricular and instructional templates, located at the following website: http://lms.brtprojects.org.
+C & I –– Curricular and instructional resources, located inside or.k12test.com.

 ELA –– English language arts.
 The ELA assessment targets reading, writing, and language standards from the CCSS.